fleetingbytes/shell-scripts/notes-on-mktemp.md

 Generate a template (using the supplied prefix and TMPDIR if set) to create a filename template.
 ```

-It should mention five more things:
+It is a file path template, and it should mention five more things:
 - the generated template is "$TMPDIR/${prefix}.XXXXXXXXXX"
 - fallback to  "/tmp/${prefix}.XXXXXXXXXX" if TMPDIR is not set
 - TMPDIR can be optionally replaced by the -p tmpdir option